-When you experience big toe pain, the cause may be bunions or a painful hammer toe.
-The key to treatment for these conditions is understanding how the conditions are caused and how to avoid making them worse.
+When you experience big toe pain, the cause may be a bunion or a painful hammer toe.
+The key to treatment for these conditions is understanding how they are caused and how to avoid making them worse.

 A bunion is a big lump on the side of the toe.
 Not all toe bumps are bunions, but if you have pain, your toe is bending toward your other toes, and you have painful irritation on your first and second toes, you probably have a bunion.
 There are a few common causes of this complaint:

-It is sometimes possible to relieve your discomfort with over-the-counter pain relievers and supportive shoes that fit well but ignoring a serious condition could lead to severe pain and the increased possibility of bunion surgery.
+It is sometimes possible to relieve your discomfort with over-the-counter pain relievers and well-fitting supportive shoes, but ignoring a serious condition could lead to severe pain and the increased possibility of bunion surgery.

-The hammer toe is similar to bunions, but in this case, the toe is curved down rather than bending toward the other toes.
+A hammer toe is similar to a bunion, but in this case, the toe is curved down rather than bending toward the other toes.
 A hammer toe (or mallet toe) often causes pain when you are walking or stretching your foot.
 Sometimes, the condition makes it impossible to move your toe.
-The causes of this condition are similar to those of the bunion:
+The causes of this condition are like those of the bunion:

 Again, you can turn to home remedies, such as over-the-counter pads or cushions and shoes that fit well, for some relief.
 However, when the toe becomes very painful, the most effective hammer toe treatment may involve surgery.

-At Greenville Foot & Ankle, we provide expert services, including diagnoses, treatment plans, and surgical solutions.
-If you have bunions and hammer toes, you may choose corrective surgery for relief from bunions and misaligned bones and toes.
+At Greenville Foot & Ankle, we provide expert foot care, including diagnoses, treatment plans, and surgical solutions.
+If you have a bunion or hammer toe, you may choose corrective surgery for relief from misaligned bones and toes.